Alan Joyce (businessman): Personal life

-Joyce identifies as being Catholic.
+Joyce identifies as Catholic.
 In 2015, he became a member of the Australian Republic Movement, which argues that Australia should replace the monarchy to become a republic with an Australian head of state.

-Joyce is openly gay (homosexual).
 In 2011, he was successfully treated for prostate cancer.

-On 2 November 2019, he and long-term New Zealander partner, Shane Lloyd, married on the rooftop of The Museum of Contemporary Art in Circular Quay.
+Joyce and his long-term New Zealander partner, Shane Lloyd, married on November 2, 2019, on the rooftop of the Museum of Contemporary Art in Circular Quay.
 The couple live in the Rocks, an inner suburb of Sydney.